Corporate Sustainability Program

 EcoVadis, which is an independent CSR Assessment agency, assesses company ratings by 21 criteria across four themes of environment, fair labor practices, labor and human rights, ethics and sustainable procurement.
 Its CSR assessment methodology covers 190 purchasing categories, 155 countries, and 21 CSR indicators.
 The methodology is also built on international CSR standards including the Global Reporting Initiative, the United Nations Global Compact, and ISO 26000.

-SAS is also certified according to ISO 14001 which we have been since 2010.
+SAS is also certified according to ISO 14001:2015 which we have been since 2010.
 ISO 14001 is an international standard that specifies requirements for effectively managing, integrating and reporting the environmental performance of a company.
 To be compliant with ISO 14001: 2015 companies must fulfill these high requirements.
-We at SAS have continuously shown that we can live up to these.
+At SAS we have continuously shown that we can live up to these.